crowdynews/gitops-hello-world/README.md

-# gitops-hello-world
+# GitOps Hello World

-Hello world app used to demonstrate a GitOps CI/CD workflow.
+Hello world app used to demonstrate a GitOps CI/CD workflow using Google Container Builder.